 Patches must comply with the code style guidelines.
 Some older parts of the codebase do not follow these guidelines.
 If you are modifying such code, it is generally best to clean it up to comply with the current guidelines.
 An exception is legacy components, which should not be cleaned up.

-Your patch will be automatically checked for style compliance when you upload it to the bug tracker.
+Your patch will be automatically checked for style compliance before uploading if you use

 Once you have made your changes, you need to run the regression tests, which is done via the